codeforequity-at/botium-connector-webdriverio/README.md

 * On iOs the Webdriver element identifier is not unique, so you have to rely on HTML content to be unique
 * If you have unique HTML content (in combination with _WEBDRIVERIO_OUTPUT_ELEMENT_HASH_SELECTOR_)
 * If you have a unique identifier in the HTML content (in combination with _WEBDRIVERIO_OUTPUT_ELEMENT_HASH_ATTRIBUTE_)
+* Depending on your test cases, _TEXT_ is a safe option (if there are no loops in the conversations)

 Possible values:

 * ELEMENTID - use the Webdriver element identifier
 * HASH - use the HTML output as identifier
+* TEXT - use the displayed text as identifier

 ### WEBDRIVERIO_OUTPUT_ELEMENT_HASH_SELECTOR
 _Default: empty_